lsst-dm/dmtn-021/index.md

 *Image differencing on real (DECam) data.
 Subimages of the two input exposures (top; science image has been astrometrically aligned with the template), the PSF-matched science image (bottom-left), and the decorrelated image difference (bottom-right).*

-To perform image decorrelation in this case, we simply extracted the matching kernel $\kappa$ estimated for the center of the image, computed a constant image variance $\sigma_1^2$ and $\sigma_2^2$ over each entire image (sigma-clipped mean of its variance plane; in this example 60.0 and 62.8 for the template and science images, respectively), and computed the decorrelation kernel $\phi$ from those three quantities ([Figure 8](#figure-8)).
-The resulting decorrelated image difference has a greater variance (120.8 vs. 66.8, naive expected value $60.0+62.8=122.8$).
-Additionally, we show in [Figure 9](#figure-9) that the decorrelated DECam image indeed has a lower neighboring-pixel covariance (6.0% off-diagonal variance, vs. 35% for the uncorrected diffim).
+`DecorrelateALKernelTask` simply extracts the [A&L](http://adsabs.harvard.edu/abs/1998ApJ...503..325A) PSF matching kernel $\kappa$ estimated previously by `lsst.ip.diffim.ImagePsfMatchTask.subtractExposures()` for the center of the image, and estimates a constant image variance $\sigma_1^2$ and $\sigma_2^2$ for each image (sigma-clipped mean of its entire variance plane; in this example 62.8 and 60.0 for the science and template images, respectively).
+The task then computes the decorrelation kernel $\phi$ from those three quantities ([Figure 8](#figure-8)).
+As expected, the resulting decorrelated image difference has a greater variance than the "uncorrected" image difference (120.8 vs. 66.8), and a value close to the naive expected variance $60.0+62.8=122.8$.
+Additionally, we show in [Figure 9](#figure-9) that the decorrelated DECam image indeed has a lower neighboring-pixel covariance (6.0% off-diagonal covariance, vs. 35% for the uncorrected diffim).

 ![](_static/img9.png)
 ![](_static/img10.png)